Win Tickets To An Upcoming UConn Womens Basketball Game

 Listen and win this week for your chance to score a pair of tickets to see an upcoming UConn Womens Basketball game this season.

-This week, Craig and Company are giving you the chance to win tickets to see UConn Womens Basketball live this season… And all you have to do is call in and win!
+This week, 96.5TIC is giving you the chance to win tickets to see UConn Womens Basketball live this season… And all you have to do is call in and win!

-Tune in to Craig and Company mornings this week… When you hear the cue to call, dial 860-247-9696 and you could win a pair of tickets to see UConn Womens Basketball live!
+Tune in to Mike Kelley all this week starting at 10am… When you hear the cue to call, dial 860-247-9696 and you could win a pair of tickets to see UConn Womens Basketball live!

 For the latest and greatest news and updates from UConn Country, visit the UConn Insider at CBSConnecticut.com… CLICK HERE!